 Avoid: [scrubbing the top of your little one’s head with your hands and even snuggling with them can affect their ear’s growth.
 You should avoid doing this at the early age of your husky puppy because their bones and ear cartilages are still in the process of growing and developing.]

 Moreover, ear infections are quite a typical condition in all breeds of dogs.
 Similarly, huskies also have ear problems, especially when you do not clean their floppy ears properly.
-The bacteria in the dog’s ear wax causes infection in ears if not cleaned for a long time.
-Moreover, yeast and mites also trigger ear infection in dogs.
+The bacteria in the dog’s ear wax causes infection in the ears if not cleaned for a long time.
+Yeast and mites can trigger ear infections in dogs as well.

 Siberian Huskies are less likely to have infections because they have erect ears.
 The perked up ears allow proper airflow, and this helps in preventing bacteria along with diseases.
 The time when they have floppy ears, they require more care.